aweeraman/blog/posts/dissecting-bitcoin-part-2-challenges.md

 title: "Dissecting Bitcoin, Part 2 — Challenges"
 date: "2017-12-24"
 path: "/dissecting-bitcoin-part-2-challenges"
-excerpt: "In the previous part, we discussed the core technology behind Bitcoin and the concepts that make it tick, namely:"
+excerpt: "In the previous part, we discussed the core technology behind Bitcoin and the concepts that make it tick.
+In this post, we will be covering some challenges Bitcoin faces as its adoption grows at a rapid rate."
 feature_image: "https://images.unsplash.com/photo-1615992174118-9b8e9be025e7?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=M3wxMTc3M3wwfDF8c2VhcmNofDE2fHxjcnlwdG98ZW58MHx8fHwxNzExMjg1MTk2fDA&ixlib=rb-4.0.3&q=80&w=2000"
 featured: true
 ---